overhangio/tutor/docs/configuration.rst

 - ``DOCKER_IMAGE_CADDY`` (default: ``"docker.io/caddy:2.4.6"``)

-This configuration paramater defines which Caddy Docker image to build.
+This configuration paramater defines which Caddy Docker image to use.

 - ``DOCKER_IMAGE_ELASTICSEARCH`` (default: ``"docker.io/elasticsearch:7.10.1"``)

-This configuration parameter defines which Elasticsearch Docker image to build.
+This configuration parameter defines which Elasticsearch Docker image to use.

 - ``DOCKER_IMAGE_MONGODB`` (default: ``"docker.io/mongo:4.2.17"``)

-This configuration parameter defines which MongoDB Docker image to build.
+This configuration parameter defines which MongoDB Docker image to use.

 - ``DOCKER_IMAGE_MYSQL`` (default: ``"docker.io/mysql:5.7.35"``)

-This configuration parameter defines which MySQL Docker image to build.
+This configuration parameter defines which MySQL Docker image to use.

 - ``DOCKER_IMAGE_REDIS`` (default: ``"docker.io/redis:6.2.6"``)

-This configuration parameter defines which Redis Docker image to build.
+This configuration parameter defines which Redis Docker image to use.

 - ``DOCKER_IMAGE_SMTP`` (default: ``"docker.io/devture/exim-relay:4.95-r0-2``)

-This configuration parameter defines which Simple Mail Transfer Protocol (SMTP) Docker image to build.
+This configuration parameter defines which Simple Mail Transfer Protocol (SMTP) Docker image to use.

 - ``DOCKER_IMAGE_PERMISSIONS`` (default: ``"{{ DOCKER_REGISTRY }}overhangio/openedx-permissions:{{ TUTOR_VERSION }}"``)